 When it comes to the movement of your head, doing a little look back while turning away from the target when reaching back is the best way to do it.
-Doing this action will let your shoulder turn while pulling your arms straight backward.
-Failure to do this step will make you susceptible to rounding, resulting in inconsistency in release points.
+Doing this action will let your shoulder turn while pulling your arm straight backward.
+Failure to do this step will make you susceptible to rounding, resulting in inconsistent release points.

 Locking the Hips

 The need to lock the hips throughout the reach back while throwing the disc is essential.
 You will only open the hips after the release of the disc.
-The force created when opening the hips will make the disc goes in forward motion.
+The force created when opening the hips will make the disc to go forward in motion.
 If you do it the right way with the right timing, you will get excellent control and distance.

 The Plant Foot

 When you are doing the run-up, the plant foot must be planted appropriately during the peak of the reach back.
 Meaning, all the weight must be in the back leg once you are reaching back.
 Then, while you shift your weight forward, the next step is to pull the disc while rotating the plant foot.
 Having great timing with the plant foot and the reach back will allow you to be more consistent while gaining more control over your shots.

 Tips in Throwing a Better Backhand